 - 5.1 The Initial Request should ideally be considered by the Line Manager/ Headteacher within 28 days of an application being received.
-If there are any issues that need to be discussed a meeting should be held with the employee. - 5.2 Legislation requires that a Manager/ Headteacher must ensure that the initial request including any appeal should be concluded with a three month period. - 5.3 If FWR1 is approved by the manager then the form should be signed and sent to the Head of Service for consideration. - 5.4 Right to be Accompanied An employee is entitled to be accompanied at the meeting by a work colleague or designated Trade Union/ Professional Association Official.
-However, this right does not extend to family/friends or professional persons such as solicitors and barristers. - 5.5 Reply to employee It is recommended that the employee is informed of the Head of Service's/ Governing Body's decision within 10 working days of the meeting being held.
+If there are any issues that need to be discussed a meeting should be held with the employee. - Legislation requires that a Manager/ Headteacher must ensure that the initial request including any appeal should be concluded with a two-month period. - If FWR1 is approved by the manager then the form should be signed and sent to the Head of Service for consideration. - 6.4 Right to be Accompanied An employee is entitled to be accompanied at the meeting by a work colleague or designated Trade Union/ Professional Association Official.
+However, this right does not extend to family/friends or professional persons such as solicitors and barristers. - Reply to employee It is recommended that the employee is informed of the Head of Service's/ Governing Body's decision within 10 working days of the meeting being held.
+A request must not be rejected without first consulting with the employee.
 The Flexible Working: Application Form FWR1 provides a formal means of communicating the decision to the employee.
 If the request is approved by the Head of Service then the Line Manager should complete the Variation to Contract (VC02) form.